How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 - Whether it was your deviation (forgotten line) or the opponent's (new sideline)

-- The correct repertoire continuation, ready to drill
+- The correct repertoire continuation, ready to drill with one click

-Concrete Example: Scandinavian Defense Opponent Deviation
+Concrete Example: Scandinavian Defence Opponent Deviation

 Concrete Example: Ruy Lopez Closed, Your Own Deviation

 Say your Black repertoire runs the Closed with 8...d6 and the plan is 9...Na5 10.Bc2 c5 11.d4 Qc7.
 In a real game you play 8...d6 9...Nd7 instead, lose a tempo, and end up in a worse version of the Chigorin.
-This is your deviation, the line was in your repertoire, you played something else.
+This is your deviation - the line was in your repertoire, you played something else.
 The fix is not to add new theory but to add this exact position to the review queue with the correct move.
 FSRS schedules it tomorrow, in three days, in a week.
 The memory gets patched.

 Which Deviations to Fix, and Which to Ignore